Michael-dev-tech/EOS/README.md

 # eOS — Proof of Concept

 eOS is a community-driven proof-of-concept for a **common, free operating system for the European public sector**.
-It’s based on **Fedora Linux**, comes with **GNOME (and KDE Plasma for testing)**, and integrates container technologies.
-The goal is simple: give public institutions a modern, reliable, and open platform they can all share.
+It’s based on **Fedora 42**, ships with **GNOME as the default desktop** (KDE Plasma is also tested), and comes with **container tools (Podman)** baked in.

+The idea isn’t to reinvent Linux, but to offer a **ready-to-go setup for public administrations** that is secure, sustainable, and community-governed.

 ---

 ## Why eOS?

-There are hundreds of Linux distributions out there, but the public sector in Europe still lacks a **common baseline**.
+There are countless Linux distributions, but none designed as a **shared baseline for the EU public sector**. eOS proposes:
-eOS tries to answer that with:

 - **A shared foundation** — one Linux base for everyone
-- **Layered flexibility** — national, regional, or sector-specific add-ons on top
+- **Layered flexibility** — national, regional, or sector-specific add-ons
-- **Privacy by design** — no tracking, no hidden reporting
+- **Privacy by design** — no telemetry, no hidden reporting
-- **Sustainability** — runs well on new machines and doesn’t abandon older hardware
+- **Sustainability** — efficient on new hardware, still usable on older machines

-It’s not “yet another distro” — it’s more of a **proposal for collaboration**.
+It’s less about “yet another distro” and more about **collaboration around a common standard**.

 ---

 ## Features at a Glance

-- **Unified**: standardized tools, common desktop
+- **Unified**: standardized tools and a common desktop experience
-- **Secure**: open-source, transparent, no data collection
+- **Secure**: open-source, transparent, and privacy-friendly
-- **Self-governed**: designed for EU public institutions, not corporations
+- **Self-governed**: built for institutions, not vendors
-- **Polished**: efficient, usable, works across device generations
+- **Polished**: smooth on both modern and legacy devices

 ---

-## Goals
+## What’s This About?

-The bigger picture behind eOS:

-- Create a **common Linux base** for the EU public sector
-- Provide a **clear governance model** so institutions can steer development
-- Encourage **interoperability and open standards**
-- Keep IT infrastructure **cost-effective and future-proof**

-For technical details like architecture diagrams and deployment notes, check the project’s website (this repo focuses more on structure and early concept).
+eOS isn’t a brand-new operating system.
+It’s essentially **Fedora 42 + GNOME**, preconfigured with sane defaults and container tools, tailored for governments, NGOs, and organizations that want a **ready-to-deploy Linux environment**.

+Think of it as a **template OS**: reliable, boring in a good way, and easy to build upon.

 ---

-## Project Info
+## System Requirements

-- **Partners**: B1 Systems, ATIX, Hack Days, and more to come
+### Minimum (will run, but not fun)
+- CPU: Any 1 GHz+ from the last 10 years
+- RAM: 2 GB (realistically, 4 GB is the baseline)
+- Storage: 15 GB (SSD highly recommended)
-- **License**: MIT
+- Display: 1024×768

-- **Author**: Michael Grigore (made with care in Bucharest )
+### Recommended (smooth experience)
+- CPU: Modern dual-core, 2 GHz+
+- RAM: 4–8 GB
+- Storage: 25 GB+ on SSD
+- Display: 1080p or better

 ---

-## Getting Started
+## Installation Guide

-Right now, this is still a **proof-of-concept**, not a finished product.
+### Step 1 — Get the ISO
+Download the latest eOS image (link coming soon).

+### Step 2 — Make a Bootable USB
+- **Windows:** Rufus or Balena Etcher
+- **Linux/macOS:** `dd` works, but Etcher is easier

+### Step 3 — Install
+1. Boot from USB (F12/F2/ESC at startup)
+2. Try the live session first
+3. Launch the installer:
+   - Pick language, keyboard, and disk setup
+   - Let it install (5–10 minutes)

+---

+## What Works Out of the Box?

+- Graphics: Intel / AMD / NVIDIA (extra drivers may be needed for NVIDIA)
+- Networking: Wi-Fi & Ethernet
+- Storage: SATA, NVMe, USB drives

+---